Remote OpenClaw Blog

 - Documentation and guided walkthrough

-- Optional 7-day hypercare for post-launch tuning
+- Optional post-launch support period for tuning

 Costs

-After setup, your only ongoing cost is the LLM API ($15-40/month) and VPS hosting ($5-20/month) if applicable.
+Independent specialists and freelancers typically charge a one-time setup fee, with scope (number of agents, integrations, and post-launch support) driving the price.
+After setup, your only ongoing costs are the LLM API ($15-40/month) and VPS hosting ($5-20/month) if applicable.

 Why People Choose This